ganeshreddy1718/Portifolio/README.md

 # Portifolio
-This is my offical web site to showcase my all skills and achievements.
+This is my official website to showcase my all skills and achievements.